my-graphene/doc/supplement/objects-and-ids-en.md

 # Object and ID

-Compared to other cryptocurrency wallets, the model of RuiChain, transaction and account type shown on RuiChain is quite different.
+Compared to other cryptocurrency wallets, the model of MyGrapheneChain, transaction and account type shown on MyGrapheneChain is quite different.

 ## Object

-Objects do not have address on RuiChain, but they can match with corresponding identification code.
+Objects do not have address on MyGrapheneChain, but they can match with corresponding identification code.

 | space.type.id |
 | :--- |